 How To Lay Carpet Tiles

-1. Find the centre of the room and mark with a chalk line.
+1. Mark the centre of the space with a chalk line.